univention/ucs-school/ucs-school-import/usr/share/doc/ucs-school-import/user_import_configuration_readme.txt

 },
 "scheme" [1]: {
-	"email": str: schema of email address, variables may be used as described in manual-4.1:users:templates "rid": str [1]: schema of RecordUID, variables may be used as described in manual-4.1:users:templates "username" [1]: {
+	"email": str: schema of email address, variables may be used as described in manual-4.1:users:templates "recordUID": str [1]: schema of RecordUID, variables may be used as described in manual-4.1:users:templates "username" [1]: {
-		"allow_rename":      bool: whether changing usernames should be allowed (currently not supported, in the future may only work if scheme->rid does not contain the username) "default":           str [2]: schema of username, variables may be used "student":           str [3]:                     as described in manual-4.1:users:templates "staff":             str [3]:                     plus [COUNTER2] which is replaced by numbers
+		"allow_rename":      bool: whether changing usernames should be allowed (currently not supported, in the future may only work if scheme->recordUID does not contain the username) "default":           str [2]: schema of username, variables may be used "student":           str [3]:                     as described in manual-4.1:users:templates "staff":             str [3]:                     plus [COUNTER2] which is replaced by numbers